 Not everything that is recycled is recyclable and vice versa.

-Recycling PPE is a very complex issue, as it is necessary to consider not only the material the product is made of but also what it has been contaminated with during its useful life.
+Recycling PPE is a very complex issue, as you have to take into account not only the material the product is made of, but also what it has been contaminated with during its lifetime.

-There is still no reliable method to decontaminate used respirators so that they can be safely recycled.
+There is still no reliable method for decontaminating used respirators so that they can be recycled safely.

 Standards